 The less eating and less sleeping kid is almost a victim of cyberbullying.
 If they seem to be startled by a phone call now and then, it is time for you to talk and find out what is bothering them.

 Isolation is a terrible clinical indicator that your kid got victimized on the Internet.
 You need to give your kids internet safety.
-Whenever they are coping themselves up in their room, be sure to check on their internet activities, better yet get them to ease up with you and listen to their misfortunes.
+Whenever they are coping themselves up in their room, be sure to check on their internet activities.
+Better yet, get them to ease up with you and listen to their misfortunes.

 Your kid might be under a lot of stress due to online bullying, which ultimately will cause depression.
 Look at signs of gloominess, wanting to lie down, sit alone, crying in a corner, etc., and rush to help your child.

-Part 4: The Do's and Don’ts of Online Activities: What parents must tell their kids?
+The Do's and Don’ts of Online Activities: What parents must tell their kids?

 Guidelines for parents on internet safety for kids

 - Do not ban your kids from using technology and the internet; instead, formulate a solid strategy to let them use within certain limits;